 - 3.1.
 The Whistleblowing Policy, the Anti Fraud, Corruption and Bribery Policy and the Anti-Money Laundering Policy have been reviewed to ensure that best practice continues to be followed, have been consulted upon with Executive Management Team and has also been compared to other Council's arrangements. - 3.2.
-The Council has had no whistleblowing cases reported under the Whistleblowing Policy.
-However, the consequences of the failure to act should issues be reported can be significant; the Council has a duty to respond to matters that are in the public interest and to protect its employees.
+It was reported to Audit & Risk Committee on 2nd February 2016 that the Council has had no whistleblowing cases reported under the Whistleblowing Policy, however there has been 3 whistleblowing cases, 2 of which are now finalised and one is ongoing.
+The consequences of the failure to act should issues be reported can be significant; the Council has a duty to respond to matters that are in the public interest and to protect its employees. - 3.3.
+The Audit and risk Committee, on 2nd February 2016, noted the changes to the Whistleblowing Policy, Anti fraud, Bribery and Corruption Policy and Anti Money Laundering Policy and endorsed sending these policies to council for approval.